philippgehrig/JS-Injection/README.md

 ## Injection

-Looking at the developer tools (Console & ) in your browser you can first try to give the funtion 3 parameters by inserting
+Looking at the developer tools (Console & ) in your browser you can first try to give the function 3 parameters by inserting
 ```
 ","
 ```
-You can see in the emelemts-section of your browser that the function has 3 elements now.
+You can see in the elements-section of your browser that the function has 3 elements now.

-Whe can now use this feature to try thing like an alert:
+When can now use this feature to try thing like an alert:
 ```
 ",location="javascript:alert(1)
 ```